jetthoughts/jt.github.io/_posts/2009-10-23-openssl-with-nginx-and-untrusted-ca.markdown

 date: 2009-10-23
 tags: linux,nginx,ssl,certificate
 category: tech
-excerpt: How to set up SSL certificate for web application.

 ---

 I was assigned a task: to set up <strong>ssl</strong> certificate for web application.
 We used  <strong>nginx</strong>, and found a free provider http://www.instantssl.com/ *COMODO*.